-In honor of Women’s History Month, we’re turning to a few of the most incredible women we know — our fellow Resonators — to learn more about the experience of women in tech.
+In honor of Women’s History Month, we turned to a few of the most incredible women we know — our fellow Resonators — to learn more about the experience of women in tech.
 We asked our colleagues what inspired them to pursue a career in tech, how other women can break into the tech industry, what they wish they’d known earlier in their career, and how men can support their female colleagues.
 Their answers were insightful, honest, and inspiring, and we’re proud to have so many incredible women within the Resonation.

 What inspired you to work in tech?